ACCESS-NRI/access-om2-configs/README-DEV.md

 ##### `branch-check`

 This job is used as a check before running [`repro-ci`](#repro-ci) checks, which are only run on PRs `dev-*` -> `release-*`.
 It also makes sure that the branches are formatted correctly.

+#### `config`

+This job reads configuration file `config/ci.json`  to obtain pytest markers, `model-config-tests` version and python version for running QA and reproducibility tests.

 ##### `qa-ci`